 What is Email Open Rate?

-Email open rate is the percentage of delivered emails that recipients open, calculated by dividing unique opens by total delivered emails — a key indicator of subject line effectiveness and sender trust.
+Email open rate is the percentage of delivered emails that recipients open, calculated by dividing unique opens by total delivered emails.
+A key.

 What is Email Open Rate?